-8640 BEGINNING GUITAR
+BEGINNING GUITAR 8640

 This beginning course introduces students to basic guitar playing.
 Instruction includes history of the guitar, parts of the 6 stringed instrument, basic chords and notes with strumming and finger picking, and simple melody and chord songwriting.
 Students will listen to various styles of guitar music such as folk, classical, and rock.
 A classical acoustic guitar is provided for each student to use throughout the semester long course.
-(Satisfies the fine arts requirements)
+(Satisfies the fine arts requirement)